-A flora assessment is undertaken in areas known or likely to support listed species prior to any significant land disturbance activities.
-Where threatened flora or habitats considered important to threatened species are found, the EDP conditions flag 'no go' areas, seek justification for disturbance in these areas, and in certain circumstances require relocation of affected species where disturbance is unavoidable.
+A flora assessment is undertaken in areas known or likely to support listed species prior to any significant land disturbance activities that require clearance of remnant native vegetation.
+Where threatened flora or habitats considered important to threatened species are found, the EDP conditions flag 'no go' areas, seek justification for disturbance of remnant native vegetation in these areas, and in certain circumstances require relocation of affected species where disturbance is unavoidable.